Subbarao6338/Url-Hub/README.md

 You can manually edit `links.json` to change the default set of links that load for a new user (or if you clear your local storage).

-Mofidy the `links.json` file with the following structure:
+Modify the `links.json` file with the following structure:

 ```json
 [